s5k6/semaphore/sem/sem.markdown

 # Description

-Invocation without arguments, or with `-h` prints a help message, `sem -V` causes version and license information to be printed.
-Both forms terminate without performing any operation.
+Invocation without arguments prints a help message, `sem -V` causes version information to be printed, and `sem -L` shows license information.
+This form terminates without performing any operation.

 Usual invocation is the first form:

     sem ‹name› [‹args›…] [-- ‹command›…]